 Over 2017/2018 ‘Guardians of the Reef’ uncovered and shared stories of shellfishing through a series of heritage events, exhibitions, displays and film screenings.
-Delivered in partnership by Storylines and the South Devon and Channel Shellfishermen Association, the project will conduct a series of oral history interviews with shellfishermen, many whose families have fished for generations, transforming these into a series of digital stories, films and displays, thus documenting a largely unrecorded part of this unique coastal heritage.
+Delivered in partnership with the South Devon and Channel Shellfishermen Association, the project conducted a series of oral history interviews with shellfishermen, many whose families have fished for generations, transforming these into a series of digital stories, and a travelling exhibition, thus documenting a largely unrecorded part of this unique coastal heritage.

-‘Merchant Schooner Memories’ is a community project seeking to uncover local memories of merchant topsail schooners from Cornwall and beyond.
-Working in partnership with the Rhoda Mary Project, the project will involve the creation of a series of digital stories and primary school workshop.
+‘Merchant Schooner Memories’ was a community project that uncovered local memories of merchant topsail schooners from Cornwall and beyond.
+Working in partnership with the Rhoda Mary Project, the project involved a memory day, the creation of a series of digital stories and workshops with Devoran Primary School.

-An exciting project unearthing the stories, traditions and histories connected with heritage landmarks throughout Cornwall.
-Through a series of events, workshops, recordings and study sessions for people of all ages, this project explores, documents and celebrates local landmarks and their place within the community.
+Over 2015-2017 this exciting project unearthed stories, traditions and histories connected with landmarks throughout Cornwall.
+Through a series of events, workshops, recordings and study sessions for people of all ages, this project explored, documented and celebrated local landmarks and their place within the community.
 The project was delivered in partnership with the Cornwall Heritage Trust and the Institute of Cornish Studies.

-Working with children from 5 primary schools around Manaccan, this project used the artist Julia Giles’s installation ‘The Keskerdh an Kammva-dro’, as a starting point to explore the changing seasons and the importance of these to our relationship with the land.
-It concluded with a celebratory procession at Kestle Barton, the project involved music, movement, art and performance.
+Working with children from 5 primary schools around Manaccan in 2014, this project used the artist Julia Giles’s installation ‘The Keskerdh an Kammva-dro’, as a starting point to explore the changing seasons and the importance of these to our relationship with the land.
+Concluding with a colourful celebratory procession at Kestle Barton, the project involved music, movement, art and performance.